megasanjay/megasanjay/README.md

-- 👋 Hi, I’m @megasanjay
+- 👋 Hi, I’m Sanjay Soundarajan
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web software development, Parallel Programming and Bioinformatics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting research oppurtunities and OSS
-- 📫 How to reach me ...
+- 📫 Email me at ssoundarajan@calmi2.org

 <!---
 megasanjay/megasanjay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.